vladimir-buzuev-org2/ollama-example/README.md

 This will start the Ollama server on `http://localhost:11434`.
 Keep this terminal window open or run it in the background.

-Alternatively, if Ollama was installed using macOS installer, just lanch Ollama app itself.
+Alternatively, if Ollama was installed using macOS installer, just launch Ollama app itself.

 ## Downloading a Model